littlehorse-enterprises/lh-quickstart-python/README.md

 **Get started in under 5 minutes, or your money back!** 😉

-This repo contains a minimal example to get you started using LittleHorse in Java.
+This repo contains a minimal example to get you started using LittleHorse in Python.
 [LittleHorse](https://littlehorse.io) is a high-performance orchestration engine which lets you build workflow-driven microservice applications with ease.

 You can run this example in two ways: